BlvckBytes/SpringExposedResourceCursor/README-X.md

   .selectAll()
 ```

 The result needs to be mapped to their respective domain model instances and later on to appropriate `DTO`s, which is again too trivial to address here.
 One note I do want to make is that on lists like these, were the same `TagGroupTable` may be referenced multiple times by the `BaseTagTable`, it is of value to "compress" the response by not inlining these relationships into the `DTO` for the `BaseTag`, but rather to only have a `baseTagId` on it and then respond with a separate, `id`-unique list of `TagGroup` entries, as the client can easily join them on their side.
-The [MemberCompressedListResponseDto](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/rest/dto/MemberCompressedListResponseDto.kt) has been introduced for this exact purpose.
+The [OneMemberListResponseDto](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/rest/dto/OneMemberListResponseDto.kt) has been introduced for this exact purpose.
+For two members, use [TwoMemberListResponseDto](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/rest/dto/TwoMemberListResponseDto.kt).

 At this point, having fully capable filtering, sorting as well as pagination is only a few steps away.
 First, the library needs to know which fields are available to operate on.
 To keep this definition concise, the [AccessibleColumnListBuilder](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/persistence/AccessibleColumnListBuilder.kt) is a great utility to make use of.
 The [ResourceCursorApplicator](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/persistence/ResourceCursorApplicator.kt) makes it easy to apply a [RequestResourceCursor](src/main/kotlin/me/blvckbytes/springexposedresourcecursor/domain/RequestResourceCursor.kt) to a `Query`, as returned by `Exposed`.